xAt0mZ/reedsy-challenge/README.md

 One of the main commercial project in AngularJS I contributed to is [Portainer.io](https://portainer.io).
 Portainer is an open-source project that helps making Docker management easy.
 Things short, it is a web UI, deployed on docker, that uses docker API to allow users do anything (or nearly anything) they want against their docker env, using a UI instead of using shell commands.

-I'm working with the Portainer team since August 2018, and I am currently the front-end lead of the project.
+I'm working with the Portainer team since August 2018, and I am currently the frontend tech lead of the project.
 Source code can be found [here](https://github.com/portainer/portainer).

-Basically, Portainer is developed using AngularJS 1.5, still using old-fashionned JS for legacy parts (progressive migration to ES6+ AngularJS).
+Basically, Portainer is developed using AngularJS 1.5, still using old JS with functions for legacy parts (progressive migration to ES6+ classes).

 ## 2. General